Honey-Balsamic Glazed Pork Tenderloin with Pears and Onions

 If you’re a fan of the pork and apple combination, I think you’ll really like this one.
 Pears are nestled alongside browned pork tenderloin and wedges of red onion.
 They soften to create a sweet and savory side- even easier than having to make applesauce from scratch!

 The tenderloin is coated in a honey-balsamic glaze and scattered with fresh thyme.
-It’s a quick and flavorful dish, simultaneously rustic and elegant, that can be put together in less than an hour.
+It’s a quick and flavorful dish, simultaneously rustic and elegant, that you can put together in less than an hour.
 Perfect for last-minute company or a family Sunday supper.

 Honey-Balsamic Glazed Pork Tenderloin with Pears and Onions